Протеин: Полное руководство для спортсменов и любителей ЗОЖ

 1. Strength Sports: In bodybuilding and powerlifting, protein is used to build muscle mass and increase strength.

-2. Endurance: Whether you're a long-distance runner or a bike racer, protein helps your muscles recover after long periods of exercise.
+2. Endurance: Whether you're running long distances or cycling, protein helps your muscles recover after long periods of exercise.

 3. Functional Training: In disciplines like CrossFit, protein helps improve overall endurance and strength.

-Another important function of protein for athletes is to support the immune system.
-Intensive training often depletes the body's resources, making it more vulnerable to infections.
-Protein is necessary for the synthesis of immunoglobulins and other molecules responsible for protecting the body.
+Another important function of protein for athletes is supporting the immune system.
+Intense training often depletes the body's resources, making it more vulnerable to infections.
+Protein is essential for the synthesis of immunoglobulins and other molecules responsible for the body's defenses.

-When is the best time to take protein:
+When is the best time to consume protein:

 The optimal time to consume protein depends on your goals.
 For example:

-• Post-workout: Whey protein, which is quickly absorbed by the body, helps to start the recovery processes.
+• Post-workout: Whey protein, quickly absorbed by the body, helps start recovery processes.

-• Before Bed: Casein, a slow-digesting protein, provides nutrients to your muscles throughout the night.
+• Before Bed: Casein, a slow-digesting protein, provides nutrients to muscles throughout the night.

 • Between Meals: Protein shakes or bars help maintain amino acid levels in the body throughout the day.

-The recommended daily intake of protein for athletes is 1.6–2 grams per kilogram of body weight.
+The recommended daily protein intake for athletes is 1.6–2 grams per kilogram of body weight.
 This amount includes both dietary protein and supplements.
-For example, if you weigh 70 kg, you will need 112–140 grams of protein per day to achieve your athletic goals.
+For example, if you weigh 70 kg, you'll need 112–140 grams of protein per day to achieve your athletic goals.

-It is important to understand that protein is not a magic pill.
-Its effectiveness depends on proper nutrition in general, as well as regular training and sufficient recovery time.
+It's important to understand that protein isn't a magic pill.
+Its effectiveness depends on proper overall nutrition, as well as regular exercise and adequate recovery time.

 How to Choose a Protein: Tips for Beginners

-If you're just starting out in the gym, choosing a protein can be a daunting task.
-Store shelves are filled with a variety of products, each promising outstanding results.
-It's important for beginners to learn how to navigate this diversity and choose a product that will suit their goals and body characteristics.
+If you're just starting out, choosing a protein supplement can be a daunting task.
+Store shelves are filled with a variety of products, each promising exceptional results.
+It's important for beginners to learn how to navigate this diversity and choose the right one for their goals and body type.

 Steps to choosing protein for beginners: